A comprehensive guide to camping on Moreton Island

 This beautiful spot is close to 4WD tracks that lead to some of the island’s main attractions.
 Boasting 49 camping plots of various sizes, the Comboyuro Point Campground offers plenty of shade and calm swimming conditions for the whole family to enjoy.
 Even better, the sunsets across the bay from this site are majestic.

-Address: It’s located on the western side of Moreton Island, within walking distance from the Bulwer township.
+Address: It’s located on the western side of Moreton Island, within walking distance of the Bulwer township.

 Facilities: Water (but treat before drinking), septic toilets, rubbish bins, a portable toilet water disposal system and cold showers.